Fed-spooked mortgage holders in SE Asia offered glimmer of hope

 Bank Tabungan Negara, a leading mortgage lender in Indonesia, will lower the cost of mortgages starting next month, after the central bank’s unexpected 25-basis-point cut in interest rates last week.
-State-controlled Bank Tabungan Negara will reduce mortgage rates by about 75 bps for non-subsidised mortgages, depending on the segment and size of the loan, and about 200 bps for subsidised mortgages, Director Mansyur Nasution told Reuters.
+State-controlled Bank Tabungan Negara will reduce mortgage rates by about 75 bps for non-subsidized mortgages, depending on the segment and size of the loan, and about 200 bps for subsidized mortgages, Director Mansyur Nasution told Reuters.

 The prospect of higher interest rates has weighed on property markets, particularly in Singapore, where interest rates have a strong correlation with U.S. rates, which are seen rising later this year as the U.S. economy recovers.
 Higher mortgage payments could trigger forced sales and defaults, especially for home owners with multiple properties.
 Last year, the value of high-end residences slumped more in Singapore than in Indonesia, data from property consultant Jones Lang LaSalle shows.
 Values in Thailand and the Philippines rose.